kerberos-io/hub/README.md

 ## Install Kafka

 Kafka is used for the Kerberos Pipeline, this is the place where microservices are executed in parallel and/or sequentially.
 These micro services will receive events from a Kafka topic and then process the recording and it's metadata.
 Results are injected back into Kafka and passed on to the following micro services.
+Micro services are independently horizontal scalable through replicas, this means that you can distribute your workload accross your nodes if a specific micro service requires that.

 As a best practice let's create another namespace.